-“The government keeps digging the hole deeper,” said Adèle Auxier Keim, Legal Counsel at the Becket Fund for Religious Liberty.
+“The government keeps digging the hole deeper,” said Adèle Auxier Keim, Legal Counsel at Becket.
 “Just last week the Supreme Court ordered HHS not to enforce the exact rules they finalized today.
 But the government still won’t give up on its quest to force nuns and other religious employers to distribute contraceptives.
 Especially after the Supreme Court’s recent King v.
 Burwell decision allowed the government to expand its healthcare exchanges, there is no reason at all the government needs religious employers to help it distribute these products.”

 The government proposed similar rules in August 2014, but many observers believed it might change position after repeated losses on the mandate issue at the Supreme Court.
 However, the government forged ahead and finalized rules requiring non-profit employers to help it distribute contraceptive drugs and devices.

 “The government has already told thousands of businesses that they don’t need to comply with the HHS Mandate at all,” said Keim.
 “So why is it continuing to go out of its way to force religious objectors, from nuns to business owners, to do something it is more than capable of doing itself?